-Toyger is not a name that beats around the bush.
+Toyger isn't a name that beats around the bush.
 Without even seeing one, you know right away this cat is supposed to look like a tiny tiger.
 A toy tiger, if you will.

-Created in the 1980s, the toyger is a cat that was bred specifically to try and replicate not only the striped markings of its jungle cat namesake but some of its physical traits as well.
-This has resulted in a muscular, athletic cat with a rolling gait that truly makes it look as if it would be more at home in an African jungle than a living room in Poughkeepsie, N.Y.
-Never fear, however: These cats were also bred with a mind towards friendliness and social interaction, and these little critters love to be around people and other cats.
+Created in the 1980s, the toyger is a cat bred specifically to replicate not only the striped markings of its jungle cat namesake, but other physical traits as well.
+This has resulted in a muscular, athletic cat with a rolling gait that looks like she'd be more at home in an Indian jungle than a living room.
+Never fear: These kitties were also bred to be friendly and social, and they love to be around their humans and other furry friends.

-The most notable difference to people familiar with traditional mackerel tabby cats will be around the face.
-Where traditional tabbies are devoid of markings in this area, the toyger has markings that create a circular pattern, framing the face.
-Moving down the body, in lieu of the more or less straight, vertical striping, the toyer's striping is thicker, more broken, and in more random patterns.
-They are coupled with thick, horizontal striping on the legs, with a black tail tip and feet, and a white underbody.
-Much like their jungle inspiration, every toyger's markings are unique to that particular cat.
+Bred from Bengals (the domesticated cats, not the wild tigers) and various striped felines, toygers resemble a mackerel tabby cat, but are a bit more glammed-up.
+On her head are markings that create a circular pattern, framing her face.
+Moving down the body, in lieu of the more or less straight, vertical striping common with tabbies, the toyer's striping is thicker, more broken, and in more random patterns.
+They're coupled with thick, horizontal striping on the legs, with a black tail tip and feet, and a white underbody.
+Just like their jungle inspiration, every toyger's markings are unique to that particular cat.
 And underneath those stripes is a gorgeous golden-orangey color.

-Toygers are such a new breed, it's difficult to say what, if any, health concerns are specific to the breed.
-Getting them checked for standard "cat things” like patellar luxation and feline infection peritonitis will be important, and there is some evidence to suggest toygers are more prone to heart murmurs as well.
+Because toygers are such a new breed, it's difficult to say what, if any, health concerns are specific to these cats.
+Getting them checked for standard "cat things" such as patellar luxation and feline infection peritonitis will be important, and there's some evidence to suggest toygers are more susceptible to heart murmurs as well.

 "Cats by the age of 10, almost 70 percent of them have arthritis somewhere in their body," she continues.
 "Cats are very good at hiding their pain."